If you’ve got an activity tracker, the thought of wearing it on your ankle may have crossed your mind. But is this advisable?

 Other than step count, however, my Charge 4 was not able to report on oxygen levels, skin temperature, calories burned, or heart rate.
 Although it was right up against my skin, it was not able to record skin temp or heart rate.

 If you have a Fitbit that does not track heart rate, and you are only looking for step count tracking, an ankle strap can work.
-As mentioned above, it can be better to wear an ankle strap for your Fitbit if you are doing an exercise like biking, using an elliptical, or pushing a stroller.
+As mentioned above, it can be better to wear an ankle strap for your Fitbit if you are using a stationary bike or an elliptical, or pushing a stroller.

-For each of these activities, your Fitbit will not pick up your steps accurately as your wrists are not moving back and forth as they do when you walk.
+For each of these activities, your Fitbit will not pick up your steps accurately as your wrists are not moving back and forth as they do during running workouts or when simply walking around the house or in the office.
 If all you care about is step counting, and are doing one of these exercises, give it a shot!

 For Best Results, Wear Your Fitbit On Your Wrist